Indianapolis: Snapshot of natural gas leaks under the streets

 Readings are from June 2013 and may not reflect current leaks, due to repairs or other changes.

 If you ever smell gas, or have any reason to suspect a problem, experts say to immediately exit the building or area, then call the authorities.
 For more see the Citizens safety page.

 - Utility: Citizens Energy Group, a public charitable trust.
 This structure lets Citizens invest more in infrastructure upgrades.
+Most leaks don’t pose an immediate threat to safety or health, but some can.
+We have shared this data with Citizens.
 More on this unusual system »

 - Pipe materials: Corrosive piping makes up less than 1% of the distribution system.